Dr Adrian Ambroze

 The link between iterative decoding of communications codes and neural networks (belief propagation).

 Last (but not least) I enjoy writing complex communications algorithm simulations in C++, including fast searching for good permutations, the wonders of tree search, finding minimum distances and identifying trapping sets in iterative decoding, visualising extrinsic information exchanges, providing a practical check for my ever expanding interest in mathematics, probability distributions and information theory.
-For all that and more, I found C++ a powerful and intriguing tool.
+For all that and more, I found C++ an extremely powerful tool.

 Grants & contracts